Traveling is expensive, or at least, that's what everyone says. Backpackers, though, know the myth doesn't have to be true.

-Whenever I’m asked how I afford traveling, this is single-handedly the best piece of advice I can offer.
+Whenever I'm asked how I can afford to travel, this is single-handedly the best advice I can offer.

 Save Money for Your Next Trip

-Whether it is through cutting expenses, saving nickels and dimes where you didn’t know they existed, tracking your spending habits, or hustling more to make more; saving for your next big trip is easier than you think.
+Whether cutting expenses, saving nickels and dimes where you didn't know they existed, tracking your spending habits, or hustling more to make more, saving for your next big trip is easier than you think.

 Now, I'm continually applying the lessons I learned that first time saving for travel to my regular-day life, and it hardly feels like I'm sacrificing anything to save for trips.